briefmnews/django-podle/README.md

 will create or delete the rss feed for those users.

 #### Batch create of delete Rss feeds
-__Important__: In order to use those two endpoints you need to ask Podle to activate them.
+__Important__: In order to use those two endpoints you need to ask Podle to activate them and allocate the resources otherwise it will break.

 Here is an example of usage:
 ```python